SiriusCourses/lazy-cache/Readme.md

      Cache.mkConfig 60 Monotonic
    -- we create a cached version of computation
-   -- in order to hide implementation let cachedTimeout input = Cache.requestOr cache input \i -> do
+   -- in order to hide implementation let cachedTimeout input = Cache.cacheIO cache \i -> do
          threadDelay $ i * 1_000_000
          pure i
    -- We use our cached function